Our Cruise in Confidence Guarantee Read More

 Where to stay in Split

 The second largest city in Croatia is Split and, with beautiful beaches, Roman architecture and a cosmopolitan atmosphere, the city is the perfect place for explorers.
-Split’s international airport is the entry point for thousands of travelers each year but with several neighbours in the city, here is a short guide and an insight into some of the best.
+Split’s international airport is the entry point for thousands of travelers each year but with several neighbors in the city, here is a short guide and an insight into some of the best.

 Split Old Town